Autonomous-Finance/aos-packages/packages/subscribable/README.md

 Similarly to extending a smart contract in Solidity, using this package allows builders to change the default functionality as needed.

-### 1. You can override handlers added by this package.
+### 1. You can override handlers added by this package

 Either replace the handler entirely
 ```lua